tttthomasssss/DiscoUtils/README.md

     INFO:root:council/N	pobj-HEAD:of/CONJ	31
     attack/N	pobj-HEAD:in/CONJ	23	pobj-HEAD:of/CONJ	58	amod-DEP:terrorist/J	21

+More examples coming soon.

 # Other bits and pieces
-Less documented or less useful features of `DiscoUtils`
+Obscure and/or poorly documented features of `DiscoUtils`:
  - run Stanford [CoreNLP](http://nlp.stanford.edu/software/corenlp.shtml) on your data in parallel
  - find counting vectors for noun phrases from a corpus (similar to the first example above, but the entries are noun phrases instead of single words)